 There is a shortage of foreign English teachers in Thailand.
 Nevertheless, one job posting online often results in more than 100 applicants.
-That’s some tough competition, and since you never get a second chance to leave a first impression.
-Your initial e-mail to the recruiter is therefore extremely important.
+That’s some tough competition.
+And since you never get a second chance to leave a first impression, your initial e-mail to the recruiter is extremely important.

 I have helped to recruit teachers for a number of schools and over time have received hundreds of resumés and application letters.
 This post highlights some of the most common mistakes I have seen people make.
 Some of these mistakes may just be minor inconveniences for the recruiter, but some of them may cause a recruiter to delete your application right away.

 Using poor English